Ngā mihi ki a koutou

 At Level 2, face-to-face appointments can occur so long as the following measures are in place:

-It is a challenging time for our members and people affected by addiction.
-We want to assure you that our core services will not be affected, or will be adapted for this time.
+It has been a challenging time for our members and people affected by addiction.
+We want to assure you that our core services have not been affected, or have been adapted for this time.
 For instance:

-Applications and renewals - While dapaanz staff are working from home, your applications, renewals and upgrades will be seamless from your perspective.
+Applications and renewals - dapaanz staff are mainly working from home, however, your applications, renewals and upgrades will be seamless from your perspective.

 Cutting Edge - Wemade the very difficult decision to cancel this year’s Cutting Edge.
-However, we are exploring some online options for Cutting Edge and for dapaanz workshops.
-We will update you as information comes to hand and These online options will provide non-contact opportunity to connect and earn CPD points.
+However, we are exploring some online options for professional development.
+We will update you as information comes to hand.

 CPD - If you are concerned about meeting your CPD requirements please consider activities such as a Reflective Practice Journal, setting up an online Journal Club or Annotated Journal Articles.
 There is also free online training on Matua Raki and the Werry Centre websites.